Home » Parrotlet Beak Health — A Care Guide for Beginners!

 Flaking And Peeling

-Layers of keratin form at the base of the beak.
-It’s normal for the old and worn upper layers of keratin on the beak to peel away so new, healthy layers can grow through.
+Layers of beta-keratin form at the base of the beak.
+It’s normal for the old and worn upper layers of β-keratin on the beak to peel away so new, healthy layers can grow.

-Rubbing vitamin E or coconut oil on the beak can provide dryness relief.
-Also, slightly increasing the humidity in the bird’s living environment can be beneficial.
+Rubbing vitamin E or coconut oil on the beak can relieve the dryness.
+Also, slightly increasing the humidity in the parrotlet’s living environment can be beneficial.

-Peeling can also be a warning sign of psittacine beak and feather disease (PBFD).
-If a parrotlet is also shedding feathers alongside beak pealing, it requires veterinary intervention.
+Peeling can be a warning sign of psittacine beak and feather disease (PBFD).
+If a parrotlet is shedding feathers alongside beak pealing, it requires urgent veterinary attention.

 Cancer

-Squamous cell carcinoma (skin cancer) can impact a parrotlet’s beak.
+Squamous cell carcinoma can impact a parrotlet’s beak.
 The Journal of Avian Medicine and Surgery details a case of a parrot that developed cancer in the rhinotheca.

-While squamous cell carcinoma can arise in other body parts, including the toes, wings, and eyes, discoloration is a warning symptom of a cancerous mass on the beak.
+While squamous cell carcinoma can arise in other body parts, including the toes, wings, and eyes, beak discoloration is a warning symptom of a cancerous mass.

-If the issue is more developed, it may need to be treated through radiation therapy.
+If identified early, a tumor on the beak caused by squamous cell carcinoma can be surgically removed.
+If the issue is more advanced, it may need to be treated through radiation therapy.

 Injury

 Parrotlets are curious and fearless birds who regularly explore their surroundings.
-This can result in mishaps and impact injury if a parrotlet is left unsupervised.
+This can result in trauma and impact injury when left unsupervised, including:

-Check for swelling around a parrotlet’s beak, especially if it also shies away or tries to bite.
-This suggests the beak is bruised following an impact, like flying into a wall or window.
+Check for swelling around the parrotlet’s beak, especially if it also shies away or attempts to bite.
+This suggests the beak is bruised following an impact injury, like flying into a wall or window.

-Bruising means that the capillaries have burst, releasing blood.
-The blood will dry and darken.
+Bruising means that the capillaries have burst, releasing blood, which will dry and darken.

 Bleeding

 The beak contains blood vessels, meaning an impact injury could cause bleeding.
-A parrotlet will be in significant distress and may be at risk of shock through blood loss.
+A parrotlet in significant distress could enter shock due to blood loss.

-Don’t use medications, as prescription medications like Warfarin are often toxic to pet birds.
+Avoid medications, as prescription medications like Warfarin are toxic to birds.

 parrotlet beak too long